calendar tag arrow download print

 In addition to direct funding for R&D, there is indirect, fiscal support for R&D and innovation.
 This fiscal support makes it more attractive for companies to invest in R&D and innovation, for example through tax deductions.
 This is an important instrument within the government's innovation policy, but it is also used to stimulate R&D. This instrument has gained in importance since the Rutte government made the switch from specific financing (via programmes and subsidies) to generic tax support of innovation.

 Tax incentives are governed by the Research and Development (Promotion) Act (Wet Bevordering Speur- en Ontwikkelingswerk, (WBSO), ]), a scheme for companies whereby the Dutch government compensates companies for a proportion of the costs of research and development work.
-The scheme provided €769 million in incentives in 2015.
 The Netherlands Enterprise Agency administers the scheme on behalf of the government.
 It consists of three facilities:

 • Compensation for a proportion of the wage costs associated with research and development work in the form of a reduction in the salaries tax and social insurance contributions payable;